The Superpower of Sleep: How a Good Night's Sleep Extends Your Life

 • Reading or Audiobook:

-• Description: Reading can be an excellent way to distract the mind from the stress and worries of the day.
+• Description: Reading can be an excellent way to distract the mind from the stresses and worries of the day.

 • Action: Choose a light book or listen to an audiobook, avoid heavy or stimulating topics before bed.